Offering 4 day and Custom Tours

 Departures: We recommend that you fly out of Calgary on the evening of the last day of the tour.
 We can drop you off in Calgary International Airport on our way home to Edmonton.
 Usually we will be driving through Calgary around 2-3pm on the last day of the tour.
 Please allow sufficient time before your departing flight in case of any unavoidable delays.
-If you can’t find a flight till the next day out of Calgary or Edmonton we can arrange hotel accomodation next to the airport as an optional extra.
+If you need accomodation at Calgary airport we recommend staying at Hotel 11 by Sonesta

 Locals from Edmonton: For those who live in and around Edmonton we will drop you off at the location we picked you up from, or otherwise prearranged address.

 Extending your stay in Banff or Canmore after the tour: If this is the case we’d be happy to drop you at a local hotel before we continue onto Calgary and Edmonton at the end of the tour.
 Banff Airporter runs a regularly scheduled shuttle to Calgary airport from Banff, Canmore and surrounding areas to help you get home.